Who Must Receive Form 1099-MISC?

 - Payments of wages/salaries to employees and payments for business travel to employees,

 - Payments to tax-exempt organizations.

 Disclaimer: These exceptions are more complicated than indicated here, and there are exceptions-to-the-exceptions.
-Please be sure to contact your tax advisor before deciding not to send someone a request for a W-9.
+Please be sure to contact your tax professional before deciding not to send someone a request for a W-9.
 It's usually best to err on the side of sending one out and finding out you don't have to.